CNA Program Details

 - Clinical classes on-site at a skilled nursing facility are held Wednesdays from 4:00 PM - 8:00 PM and Saturdays from 7:00 AM - 3:30 PM at Rocky Point Care Center, 625 16th Street, Lakeport, CA 95453.

-A $150 deposit will be due for all accepted program participants within one week of acceptance into the program.
+A $150 deposit will be due for all accepted program participants soon after being accepted into the program, and a balance of $850 will be due one month prior to program start.

 A portion of the cost associated with this program has been paid by the California Adult Education Program in order to reduce the course fee for students.

-ADDITIONAL STUDENT EXPENSES, NOT COVERED BY THE PROGRAM FEES, WILL INCLUDE:
+ADDITIONAL STUDENT EXPENSES, NOT COVERED BY THE PROGRAM FEE, WILL INCLUDE:

 - Physical Exam